-Kamran Ali fell in love with bicycling as a child in Pakistan, where he pedaled to nearby towns with friends–and practiced his wheelies.
+Kamran Ali fell in love with bicycling as a child in Pakistan, where he pedaled to nearby towns with friends and practiced his wheelies.
 As a young man he rode 400 kilometers from Multan to Lahore.
 Then higher education and work caused him to set aside bicycling.
 He moved to Germany to obtain a PhD in computer science and began a career in software development.
-But the lure of the open road was strong.
-In 2011, he set out for Pakistan from his new home in Germany by bike.
+But the lure of the open road was strong and in 2011 he set out for Pakistan from his new home in Germany by bike.
 Kamran reached the halfway point in Turkey when he received sad news: his mother had suffered a heart attack.
 He abandoned the trip and flew home to Pakistan, spending two months with his mother before she died.

-We connected with Kamran via email in Chile after being introduced by Carsten Schabacher of Stevens Bikes, which is sponsoring him with a STEVENSP18 Lite touring bike with Gates Carbon Drive and a Pinion gearbox.
+We connected with Kamran via email in Chile after being introduced by Carsten Schabacher of Stevens Bikes, who are sponsoring him with a STEVENSP18 Lite touring bike with Gates Carbon Drive and a Pinion gearbox.
 Kamran, who is a skilled photographer, had been on the road for more than six weeks and was in high spirits.

 Thanks to Kamran Ali for the photographs and for inspiring us all to chase adventure.
 See more pictures on the Kamran On Bike Facebook page, and check his progress on his website’s route tracker.
 See more Stevens Bikes with Gates Carbon Drive, and learn about this Hamburg, Germany, brand here.